input-output-hk/cardano-sl/docs/block-processing/overall.md

 1. Authors of this software are aware of the adopted version.
 2. Each issued block must be formed with respect to adopted version.

-Comparison is quite tricky here.
+Comparison of software protocol version and last adopted one is quite tricky here.
 Table below demonstrates it.
+The last column stands for whether we check data in block is known.

 | Our   | Adopted | Check? |
 | ----- | ------- | ------ |